Skip to content

 What are the Center for Internet Security (CIS) Controls?

-The Center for Internet Security (CIS) Controls are a set of best practices for securing IT systems and data.
-They are comprised of 20 different controls,..
+The Center for Internet Security (CIS) controls are a set of best practices and guidelines designed to enhance an organization's cybersecurity posture.
+CIS..

 More...